Putting your achievements into context.

 Our admissions policies recognise that many factors outside of your control can affect your academic performance, and that we know that doesn’t mean you’re not up to the challenge of university.
 We recognise some learners are likely to have advantages, which are unavailable to others.
 Your grades can be affected by where you live, the school you go to, by additional responsibilities you have, or by any number of other things which may be going on in your life.

 We review applications individually and use your academic grades (achieved and predicted), personal statement and academic reference to make a decision.
 We ask that you demonstrate on your UCAS application your interest in and commitment to your chosen subject of study.
 This is particularly important for those subject areas, which involve an interview, audition or portfolio review as part of the admissions process.

 On our course information pages, we list our Scottish Higher entry requirements in two ways.
-We list our typical entry requirements and our adjusted entry requirements.
+We list our standard entry requirements and our minimum offer entry requirements.

-Our adjusted entry requirements are the grades that applicants need to achieve by the time they enter the University where they meet one of the criteria within our contextual admissions policy.
+Our minimum offer entry requirements are the grades that applicants need to achieve by the time they enter the University where they meet one of the criteria within our contextual admissions policy.

 - You should remember that only Higher Grade C passes or above are counted towards your Higher tally.
 For Advanced Highers only Grade D or above are counted.

 - Where you have achieved an Advanced Higher at Grade D this equates to a B-pass at Higher.
 An Advanced Higher Grade C or above equates to an A-Pass at Higher.

 - Normally, where an applicant applies with both a Higher and Advanced Higher in the same subject, we will only count the subject once, and will use the highest grade (or equivalent grade) achieved when reaching our decision.

 - These entry requirements will, in most cases be two grades below the standard entry requirements published.